Get exclusive member benefits & effect social change. Join Today

 You may experience a number of complications from adenoiditis.
 These complications may result in chronic or severe inflammation in adenoidal tissues that spread to other locations of the head and neck.

 Your sinus cavities may fill up with fluid and become infected.
-The sinuses are the hollow areas within the facial bones that contain pockets of air.
+The sinuses are the hollow areas within the facial bones around your eyes and nose that contain pockets of air.

 You may experience a chest infection, such as pneumonia or bronchitis, if your adenoids become severely infected with a virus or bacteria.
 The infection may spread to the lungs, bronchioles, and other structures in the respiratory system.